 A beautiful model of social action that brings together collective commitment, work reintegration and the development of urban green can give us some advice on how to move in the near future.

-Mexico City will measure itself with a vertical garden project that shows how progress in the year zero 2021 is not about individual wealth but about collective development.
+Mexico City will measure itself with a vertical garden project that shows how progress in the year zero 2021 does not concern individual wealth but collective development.
 A Solarpunk project!